 In Aug.
 2018, ProCon.org presented its 10th annual Critical Thinking Seminar for students attending the Junior State of America's Gene Burd Symposium on Media & Politics at UCLA.
 Each year we have found that students change their minds on an issue after they take the time to evaluate both sides using a set of criteria designed to stimulate critical thinking.

-On July 28, 2014, students attending the Junior Statesmen of America’s Gene Burd Symposium on Media & Politics at UCLA took part in our 90-minute critical thinking seminar.
-Before and after the session, students were asked "Are social networking sites good for society?”
-The difference in their votes helps prove that critical thinking can actually change minds.
+The example below is from our July 28, 2014 critical thinking seminar.
+Before and after the session, students were asked "Are social networking sites good for society?"
+The difference in their votes helps to prove that critical thinking makes a difference.

 120 high school students

 OVERVIEW: The seminar revolves around a hotly debated topic, such as the pros and cons of social networking or illegal immigration.
 The students analyze several pro and con quotations from experts to improve their media literacy.
 They work together in small groups and engage in a large-group discussion, offering their interpretations and criticisms of the quotes they have read.
 A rapid-fire brainstorming session follows, during which they build their own lists of pro and con arguments.
 The impact of the seminar is exemplified by a "before and after" vote on the chosen topic.
 Students frequently change their positions in the second vote, demonstrating their careful reflection on the arguments from both sides.

 Introduction: Explain critical thinking and take a vote on the seminar topic by show of hands (pro, con, or not sure).

 The Statements: Explain the criteria for evaluating the arguments, then have students individually read all four quotes.

 Small Group Discussion A: Break students into small groups to evaluate the quotes using the provided criteria.
 Visit each group to facilitate conversation as needed.